 The First Year and the Rest of Your Life, Ruella Frank

-Watching my own two grow up and giving them Shiatsu; being with baby groups; working one-to-one with babies who had talipes, reflux, constipation, teething problems and insomnia; and participating in experiential Feldenkrais exercises as part of my dance training; all helped me recognise the early human developmental patterns.
+Watching my own two grow up and giving them Shiatsu; being with groups of parents and children; working one-to-one with little ones who had talipes, reflux, constipation, teething problems and insomnia; and doing experiential Feldenkrais exercises as part of my dance training; all helped me recognise the early human developmental patterns.

 ‘Before motivation of mind becomes effective a neural pathway for the physical enablement of this movement has to be established.’

-If you attend the workshops, you will learn:
+If you attend the workshop, you will learn:

-- The difference between Shiatsu for adults and babies
+- The difference between Shiatsu for adults and children

-- A basic routine (with acupoints) to teach to parents and carers
+- A basic routine to teach to parents who have very young babies

-- How to promoting a safe and compassionate environment for parents and children to exchange Ki
+- How to promote a safe and compassionate environment for parents and children to exchange Ki

 - To understand the common childhood ailments

-- To start to develop therapeutic skills to work in the clinic with a single baby and adult
+- To start to develop therapeutic skills to work in the clinic with a single child and adult

-- How to work on the adult for the benefit of the baby
+- How to work on the adult for the benefit of the child

 - To develop games and exercises for the adult to play with the child at home

-There will be live demonstrations of Shiatsu with babies
+There will be a live demonstration of Shiatsu with children.

-Together we will create a supportive and safe environment for finding ways to tap into our own baby selves using early movement patterns; hone our acute observation skills and through breathing, visualisation and other exercises you will have added confidence in this field.
+Together we will create a supportive and safe environment for finding ways to tap into our own inner child using early movement patterns.
+We will hone our acute observation skills, and through breathing, visualisation and other exercises, will gain added confidence in this field.

-Once you can see what the baby is telling or showing you, then you will be able to apply your instinct, understanding and theory for the benefit of the baby and carer.
+Once you can see what the child is telling or showing you, then you will be able to apply your instinct, understanding and theory for their benefit.

-I am looking forward to sharing some of this with you in the workshops in Paris or elsewhere.
+I am looking forward to sharing some of this with you in the workshop.

-Snippets of training with key teachers including Bill Palmer and Karin Kalbanter-Wernicke, studing Bonnie Bainbridge Cohen in my 20s, reading Ruella Frank‘s work later, and especially working with my collegaues Audicia Morley and Cynthia Shuken has put some words and theories to my hands-on experiences.
+Snippets of training with key teachers including Bill Palmer and Karin Kalbanter-Wernicke, studing Bonnie Bainbridge Cohen in my 20s, reading Ruella Frank‘s work more recently, and especially working with my colleagues Audicia Morley and Cynthia Shuken has allowed me to put some words and theories to my hands-on experiences.
 Laban Movement Analysis and Shiatsu taught me to look, see and interpret.
 Resources and a book list will be circulated.